SeanParade/Sem5Notes/NENotes/COMP3095 Web App Development/lectures/lecture12.md

   - can use JavaScript
   - can use Java libraries
 - SQL scripts : test before handing in
+  - employee and user is the same entity
+  - what distinguishes them is the role that the user carries
 - still have lab this week
 - only one lecture left before exam, topic will be **JSF**
 - good job on assignments!!!